dlenski/top500/README.md

+# What is this?

-These are the scripts that I've been using to create these two area charts of TOP500 supercomputers for use on Wikipedia:
+These are the Python scripts that I've been using to create these two area charts of [TOP500](https://wikipedia.org/wiki/TOP500) supercomputers for use on Wikipedia:

 https://commons.wikimedia.org/wiki/File:Processor_families_in_TOP500_supercomputers.svg